 This won’t be a big deal if you only vac-pack occasionally.

 But if you use it heavily, the cost adds up, and you’ll find a chamber sealer will soon pay for itself.

-Finally, make sure you go for a thicker bag that’s at least .003 inch thick.
-Their sturdy, don’t puncture easily and are ideal for fish.
+Finally, make sure you go for a thicker bag that’s at least .003 inches thick.
+Their sturdy, don’t puncture easily, and are ideal for fish.

 And remember to check they can handle temperatures of 100 degrees Celsius if you’re cooking sous vide.

 Best Vacuum Sealer For Fish – Sealing The Deal

 A vacuum sealer is a kitchen appliance you never thought you needed.
 And you’d be surprised just how much use you’ll get out of one.